Charlie818/CSLearningResource/README.md

 # Resources
-This repo aims to gather and collect all useful docs (both in Chinese &amp; English) for CS students.
+This repo aims to collect useful docs (both in Chinese &amp; English) for CS students and present in a convenient way.

+# Contribution Rules

+ * DO NO upload files.

+ * Merge or Split categories or subcategories when necessary.

+ * Index the docs with Distinguished Name, Links and (Notes/Description/Comments).

+ * Make sure to Preview Changes to check format and indentation before commit changes.

 # Coding